JAlcocerT/Docker/Backups/README.md

 Remember in any case to update the list of trusted domains (through an environment variable or via the CLI).

-Its recommended to add 2FA to your nextcloud server, specially if you are going to expose it to the internet, we can do it with the app: Two-Factor TOTP Provider, <https://apps.nextcloud.com/apps/twofactor_totp> As well as:
+It is recommended to add 2FA to your nextcloud server, specially if you are going to expose it to the internet, we can do it with the app: Two-Factor TOTP Provider, <https://apps.nextcloud.com/apps/twofactor_totp>

+As well as:

   * <https://apps.nextcloud.com/apps/bruteforcesettings>
   *  <https://apps.nextcloud.com/apps/duplicatefinder>